 Over the last decade progress has been made to improve the diagnosis and management of hypertension: the average blood pressure in England has fallen by about 3 mmHg systolic and the proportion of adults with untreated high blood pressure has decreased.
 However, the Public Health England Blood Pressure Action Plan (Tackling high blood pressure: from evidence into action, 2015) called for further measures to reduce average blood pressure by a further 5 mmHg through improved prevention, detection and management.

-The draft guideline supports the direction of the NHS Long Term Plan and CVD ambitions to improve outcomes in cardiovascular disease, including preventing strokes and heart attacks, through better detection and treatment of high blood pressure.
+The guideline supports the direction of the NHS Long Term Plan and CVD ambitions to improve outcomes in cardiovascular disease, including preventing strokes and heart attacks, through better detection and treatment of high blood pressure.